pcdshub/BEAMS/beams/sequencer/helpers/README.md

 # Sequencing Helpers
 Various helper classes oriented around distributing work or sharing variables in a multiproccesing friendly manner

+## PriorityQueue
+* Implements a multiprocessing safe binary tree priority queue enabled by the heapq module.

 ## Worker
 * An base class for child classes whos main function is to support a work thread.
 * Holds volatile `self.do_work` which is intended to handle kill signal